ncatlab/nlab-content/pages/2/5/6/2/2652/content.md

 However, in this case there is an intermediate notion between properties and structure, namely [[property-like structure]].
 Intuitively, property-like structure is "structure which, when it exists, is essentially unique" or "a property which is not necessarily preserved by morphisms."
 The canonical example is the existence of [[limits]] and [[colimits]] in a category: when they exist they are unique up to unique canonical isomorphism (so that "having limits" is intuitively a property of a category), but not every functor preserves limits, so the forgetful functor from  categories-with-limits to categories is not full.
 (Left) adjoints to functors which forget property-like structure are usually called *free completions*.
 The monads they induce are not idempotent, but they are often [[lax-idempotent monad|lax-idempotent]] or colax-idempotent.
 (For example, when we freely add limits to a category that already had limits, the old limits are no longer limits and the new ones take their place.)

 Property-like structure is most common in category theory, but it does occur elsewhere as well.
 For instance, a [[monoid]] is a [[semigroup]] with property-like structure: a semigroup has at most one identity element, but that identity element is not necessarily preserved by semigroup homomorphisms.
 Thus the adjoining of a new formal identity element to a semigroup (which is not an idempotent operation) might be called its "free completion into a monoid".
+Notice that if the original semigroup is already a monoid, then its free completion into a monoid will be a *different* monoid (with a new identity); this shows the distinction between free completion and mere completion.

 # List of completions in category theory

 ## Idempotent completions

-The following completions add a *property*, and as such are idempotent.
+The following completions add a *property* in the strictest sense, and as such are idempotent.

 * [[Cauchy complete category|Cauchy completion]] of an enriched category: addition of all absolute limits.
 * [[exact completion]] of a [[regular category]] (the "ex/reg" completion)